truchas/truchas/src/truchas/communication/doc/index_map_type.md

 type which describes the mapping of a contiguous index set to one or more parallel processes.
 The mapping allows for overlap between processes, and provides array data gather and scatter procedures that are associated with that overlap.
-The derived type also provides procedures for distributing and collating array data based on the index set, and procedures for localizing serial indirect indexing arrays.
+The derived type also provides procedures for scattering and gathering array data based on the index set, and procedures for localizing serial indirect indexing arrays.

 ### Concepts